akhealth/EIS-Modernization/how-we-work.md

 Our basic principles are those familiar to anybody who has contributed to a prominent open source project, or deployed code in a modern software environment.

-* We produce open source software, created and maintained in repositories where it may be inspected by the public who places their trust in it and copied for use by other agencies.
+* We look to the future.
+Our systems are secure and open source, created and maintained in repositories where it may be inspected by the public who places their trust in it and copied for use by other agencies.
 * We adhere to the basic practices of agile software development, using the Scrum development framework.
-* We use DevSecOps to automate and measure our deployment process, relying on continuous integration, continuous delivery, and continuous security to ensure that our work is high-quality.
+* We use a DevSecOps approach that allows us to rapidly develop and deploy improvements to our systems, infrastructure- and configuration-as-code, and CI/CD to ensure that our work is high-quality.
+We integrate security compliance into the process.
 * We practice human-centered design.
 Everything that we produce is highly accessible, per WCAG 2.0.
 We build APIs before we build software atop it, and we believe that APIs require a well-designed interface.
 * We include and enforce codes of conduct, to foster an open, collaborative, welcoming environment.
 * We reduce system modifications to the smallest self-contained module, and procure each of those modifications via a unique RFP.